engee-nl/p-assignment/README.md

 ### Deleting and Updating Images

-- To delete an image, click the "Delete" button next to the image.
+- To delete an image, click the "Delete" button below the image.
 - To resize the image, input the desired dimensions (width/height) and click "Update dimension"

 ## Technologies Used